wojtat/sas-planner/README.md

 This project was implemented for the PUI (Planning for Artificial Intelligence) course at FEE CTU.
 No guarantees about the functionality of the code are given.

+The `data/` directory contains 3 example SAS tasks which can be used.

 The `planner.py` Python script takes an FDR task as a SAS file and finds an optimal plan using the A* algorithm and the $h_{\max}$ or the LM-cut heuristic.
 The found path is printed to the standard output.